aimamisa/mum_practice_question/README.md

-# mum_practice_question
+# Practice Questions
-A collection of Maharashi International University past technical test and interview questions
+A collection of past and current Computer science Job and University MS technical test and interview questions.